|

 is too well-guarded."

-"Under normal circumstances, your Majesty," said Legolas.
+"Under normal circumstances, your Majesty," Legolas

-My friends and I, for
+agreed, "but since the transformation...
+My friends and I,

-example, were able to enter unchallenged."
+for example, were able to enter unchallenged."

 "You may not have been challenged, sir," said